-- Hydrogen Sulphide emissions were higher for EPL Points 2 and 5 and were consistent for other monitoring points.
-This is believed to be due to the sampling time, which will be extended during the next round of testing. - Sulphuric acid mist at EPL Point 19 continued to remain significantly below the EPL limit of 100 mg/m3. - Sulphur Dioxide emissions at EPL Point 19 continued to decrease. - Benzo(a)pyrene emissions at EPL Point 5 continued to remain very low. - Formaldehyde emissions were consistent across all monitoring points.
+- Volatile Organic Compound emissions were consistent for all monitoring points and well below the EPL limit. - Odour levels were consistent with previous years. - Hydrogen Sulphide emissions were lower for all monitoring points. - Sulphuric acid mist at EPL Point 19 continued to remain significantly below the EPL limit. - Sulphur Dioxide emissions at EPL Point 19 continued to decrease and remain significantly below the EPL limit. - Benzo(a)pyrene emissions at EPL Point 5 continued to remain very low. - Formaldehyde emissions were fairly consistent across all monitoring points with a slight increase at EPL Point 2

-A comparison of the 2021 AEMR reporting period measured air emissions against the predictions made in the 2006 revised Air Quality Assessment, prepared by PAE Holmes as part of the Preferred Project, and the 2010 Air Quality Impact Assessment, prepared by PAE Holmes as part of an EPL variation, are provided in Error!
-Reference source not found.
+A comparison of the 2022 AEMR reporting period measured air emissions against the predictions made in the 2006 revised Air Quality Assessment, prepared by PAE Holmes as part of the Preferred Project, and the 2010 Air Quality Impact Assessment, prepared by PAE Holmes as part of an EPL variation, are provided in Table 16.

-TABLE 15: PREDICTED VERSUS ACTUAL EMISSIONS
+TABLE 16: PREDICTED VERSUS ACTUAL EMISSIONS